Simracing Hardware Guide

 While some sim racing titles are available on console the more populated platform with more players and especially more games is the PC.
 Most games allow you to adjust the settings enough to play on a variety of systems even if the hardware is older or from the lower end of the spectrum.
 Apart from that the same rules apply for sim racing that apply for any game: The better the hardware, the better the experience - but that doesn’t mean you are necessarily faster with better equipment.
 Though, of course there is a lower threshold where the PC performance directly impacts your ability to receive enough information from the game to drive properly.
 As a minimum your setup should be able to produce no less than constant 60 frames per second.

 Simracing equipment is durable.
 Therefore buying used equipment - especially when you are starting out - is advised.
 Most sim racers who stick to the hobby will sooner or later upgrade their equipment.
-If you already know you are addicted, skip category 1 and go right for something within your budget within categories 2 to 4.
+If you already know you are addicted, skip category 1 and go right for something within your budget from categories 2 to 4.

 The main differences between all hardware are down to these factors: